 Possibly if there are specialist sports you wish to participate in or if you join any of the excursions listed below.
 You will be expected to purchase a revision guide at the start of the course

-Yes, these may include visits to local sports centres and clubs, national and international sporting venues and educational visits.
+Yes, they may include National and international sporting venues and educational visits.